Translation Process

 Updating Translations

 Sometimes the values of particular strings change.
-For example, this may happen if the functionality of a form is changed during an update of your MYOB Advanced instance or if a customization has been applied to a form by the customizers in-house.
+For example, this may happen if the functionality of a form is changed during an update of your MYOB Acumatica instance or if a customization has been applied to a form by the customizers in-house.
 When you collect strings, if any of the previously translated strings have not been found during the new collection process, these strings are considered obsolete and displayed on the Obsolete tab of the Translation Dictionaries (SM200540) form.
 Strings with new values appear on the Collected tab as untranslated strings.

 If any functionality is updated or customized in the system regularly, you may need to regularly collect the strings from the appropriate forms for translation.
 To do that, you should create a translation set in which you include a required form or forms by using the Translation Sets (SM211500) form, and then add these sets to a schedule for automatic collection.
 For more information, see Automated Processing: General Information.